pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

     kubectl edit tidbcluster ${cluster_name} -n ${namespace}
     ```

-After modifying the values above, check if the TiDB cluster in Kubernetes has updated to your desired definition:
+After modifying the values above, check whether the TiDB cluster in Kubernetes has updated to your desired definition:

 {{< copyable "shell-regular" >}}